danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 ### Location

-Per p3-4 of the handbook, the handbook's rules apply to England and Wales.
+Per Child Poverty Action Group (2018, pp.3-4), the handbook's rules apply to England and Wales.
 Scotland has broadly the same legislation but has the power to diverge.
 Northern Ireland has separate legislation on benefits and tax credits, although the systems are similar in practice.
-Beyond this, where a claimant lives has further impact on several aspects of benefits - there are local taxes and benefits such as council tax and discretionary housing payments; the council tax also varies according to the designated property band of the claimant's home and their household status. (p XX)
+Beyond this, where a claimant lives has further impact on several aspects of benefits - there are local taxes and benefits such as council tax and discretionary housing payments; the council tax also varies according to the designated property band of the claimant's home and their household status.

 ### Dates

 In common with all rules being discussed, the rules have changed in the years since the handbook was published.
 In this case the change is particularly acute: no new claims can be made for the benefits classed as legacy benefits, since all new claims are for Universal Credit.
 This does not affect the correctness of the rules being modelled, *for the period in which those rules were in effect*.
 All benefit rules have the same issue of time dependence.
 Not only the conditions of eligibility but also the payment amounts and even the existence of rules changes over time.
 Not only do claimants' circumstances change, but people get older, which changes their eligibility in and of itself.

 Since the handbook we're using as a basis for our modelling only applies to a limited timespan, we will limit our modelling to claims with a date of new claim falling within the period of validity.
-The handbook's acknowledgements (p.iv) state that the law covered in the book was correct on 5/3/2018, so we shall set the limit for new claim dates to between 5/3/2018 and 4/3/2019, for now.
+The handbook's acknowledgements (Child Poverty Action Group, 2018, p.iv) state that the law covered in the book was correct on 5/3/2018, so we shall set the limit for new claim dates to between 5/3/2018 and 4/3/2019, for now.
 Likewise, we will not model payment dates outside of those lower and upper limits.

 ### Payments vs eligibility